-The Department allocates \$150 for each doctoral and 4+1 student, each year, for miscellaneous research costs.
+Contingent upon availability of funds, the Department allocates \$150 for each doctoral and 4+1 student, each year, for miscellaneous research costs.
 The intent is that these funds will be used for things such as travel, society membership dues, conference registration, participant payments, and expendable supplies (pens, paper, chemicals, etc.).
 Unspent funds roll over from year to year.
 Students on their first year of clinical internship are allocated the \$150.